vapoursynth/vapoursynth/doc/pythonreference.rst

       If *readonly* is True, the frame data and properties cannot be modified.

+   .. py:attribute:: gpu_resident

+      True when the frame's planes live in video memory.
+Reading pixel data of such a frame raises an error rather than downloading it silently: plane indexing (``frame[0]``, which is what numpy goes through), *readchunks()*, *get_read_ptr()* and *get_write_ptr()* are all guarded.
+Pass the clip through *std.GPUDownload* first.
+Dimensions, format, stride and frame properties are unaffected — properties are always CPU side and work normally either way.
+See :doc:`gpufilters`.

    .. py:attribute:: props

       This attribute holds all the frame's properties as a dict.
 They are also mapped as sub-attributes for